 - Enable the 'Make Audio Available to Other Applications' checkbox

-Audio from Serato DJ Pro will now be routed into iShowU Audio Capture or Virtual Audio Cable and available in other applications as a selectable input.
+Audio from Serato DJ Pro or Lite will now be routed into Virtual Audio Cable (Windows), Serato Virtual Audio Device (macOS), iShowU Audio Capture (legacy macOS) and available in other applications as a selectable input.

 How to set up Live Streaming (OBS)

 Open Broadcaster Software (OBS) has proven to be a great option to use for live streaming.
 It’s free and easy to use provided your computer meets the minimum system requirements - https://obsproject.com/wiki/System-Requirements